dettonville/dettonville.org/content/news/2016-02-14-reference-guide-brushed-up.md

     - /news/2016/02/14/reference-guide-brushed-up.html
 ---

-While we pride ourselves on providing a comprehensive and detailed documentation, the MapStruct reference guide grew out of form a bit over time.
+While we pride ourselves on providing a comprehensive and detailed documentation, the Dettonville reference guide grew out of form a bit over time.
 To name just one issue, readability wasn't great on smaller screen sizes.

 All that's history now, the reference guide has been converted into the AsciiDoc format, which makes the documentation much easier to maintain and allows for several publishing options using the fantastic [AsciiDoctor](http://asciidoctor.org/) tool.